Discover the defining moments in the early life of Nancy Pelosi. From birth to education, explore key events.

 In 2006, Pelosi voted against the Secure Fence Act.

-In 2007, Christine Pelosi published a book titled Campaign Boot Camp: Basic Training for Future Leaders.
+In 2007, Christine Pelosi, daughter of Nancy and Paul Pelosi, published a book, Campaign Boot Camp: Basic Training for Future Leaders.

-In February 2009, Nancy Pelosi met with Archbishop George Hugh Niederauer of San Francisco and Pope Benedict XVI to address the controversy surrounding her statements on Church teaching regarding abortion.
+In February 2009, Nancy Pelosi met with Archbishop George Hugh Niederauer of San Francisco and with Pope Benedict XVI regarding the controversy surrounding her statements on abortion.

 In 2009, OpenSecrets estimated Pelosi's net worth at $58 million, making her the 13th-wealthiest member of Congress.